vivek-kumar9696/vivek-kumar9696/README.md

-# 👋 Hi, I'm Vicky Mar
+# 👋 Hi, I'm Vivek Kumar

-🎓 Quantum computing, distributed systems, and big data
-🌱 I’m currently contributing to open-source quantum compilers
-🧠 Learning systems design and actor-based concurrency
-📫 Reach me at: [LinkedIn](https://linkedin.com/in/your-profile)
+🌱 I’m currently working as an RA at University of Pittsburgh.
+Working on Distributed Quantum Computing and Quantum Networks 📫 Reach me at: [LinkedIn](https://linkedin.com/in/your-profile)

 ---